thoughtbot/superglue/README.md

 There can only be one visit anytime, subsequent calls to visit would turn any visits in already progress into a noop.

-This thunk is normally used for full page to page transitions.
+This thunk is normally used for page to page transitions.

 #### remote
 ```